 7. Use Buttons To Streamline Choices

-In Landbot, when selecting the next block, chose “Buttons” block option and simply edit the questions and options:
+In Landbot, when selecting the next block, choose the “Buttons” block option and simply edit the questions and options:

 And the user will be able to select the relevant option quickly and without the hassle:

-Though you can always take the buttons to the next level, just click on the three little dots in the upper right corner of the block to open an advanced button editor:
+You can always take the buttons to the next level.
+Just click on the three little dots in the upper right corner of the block to open an advanced button editor:

 Click on the settings icon to open an editing section for each of the buttons.
 There, you can change the button style to include:

 For example, select the emoji option and assign one for each button option:

 In the front end, the emoji buttons will look as follows:

 However, we have only scraped the surface of the button's advanced editor.
 If you scroll down to the bottom, you will see it offers you the possibility to:

 - Allow for multiple-choice selection